 - Pain in the testicles (balls) or rectum (arse)

 - A discharge that can be watery, yellowish or grey, especially if it’s from your urethra (penis)

 Though symptoms may not be present, it is possible to pass on chlamydia from the moment you have it.
-This means if you think you have picked it up, you should book an appointment with a doctor at your sexual health clinic or GP as soon as possible, rather than waiting to know for sure.
+This means if you think you have picked it up, you should book an appointment with a doctor at your sexual health service or GP as soon as possible, rather than waiting to know for sure.
 Left untreated, Chlamydia can cause long-term problems in the body such as infertility.